Steve Scott Interview: 20 Questions With A Kindle Publishing Master

 Today we have an author who to my mind, is probably the biggest name in the “Kindle self-publishing help” niche, with regard to finding said help on Amazon.com itself.
 If there is an angle in this industry you need education on, this guest has likely written THE book.
 (Apart from keyword research one… Just to be clear, I did that one, not him.
 Yaaa!
 In your face Scott!)

 It’s refreshing that our guest is also willing to let us in on the secret that he is not a “big tools guy” a little way into the interview.
 I say more power to ya, it takes a brave man to finally come out on a big interview like this, we all still accept you buddy!

-After doing some homework on our guest for this interview I’d like to say I know him inside out now, but that’s probably a bad idea after the above paragraph so I’ll just get to the meat interview.
+After doing some homework on our guest for this interview I’d like to say I know him inside out now, but that’s probably a bad idea after the above paragraph.
+I’ll just get to the meat of the interview.

 Moving on… I’m not sure why I put up this facade for every interview as if the authors name isn’t plastered all over the title tag and URL, but anyway, here he is….
 Steve Scott!

 Who has been the biggest influence on you with regards to self-publishing?

 The guys at the Self-Publishing Podcast.
 While they’re primarily fiction writers, the content they regularly provide can be used to build a successful author platform in any genre or niche.
 I specifically like the fact that they’re always trying new things and being honest about when things work and when they don’t.

 What is the single most important tip you would give to anybody thinking of self-publishing?

 Focus on a single niche or market.
 Most successful self-published authors take a catalog approach with their business.
 They consistently create content for a specific type of audience and turn each successive book into an opportunity to reach new readers.
 And as you build up a catalog of books, you have more to offer people when they first discover your brand.

 If you could go back in time and speak to yourself shortly before publishing your first book, what would you tell yourself to do differently?